Grafton shares drop 14% on profit warning as Brexit fears hit trading

 Grafton Group’s shares plunged as much as 14 per cent on Thursday morning as the DIY retailer and builders merchanting company issued a profit warning amid growing signs that UK and Irish businesses and households are holding off on spending amid fears over Brexit.

-The Dublin-based company, best known in Ireland for its Woodies, Heiton Buckley and Chadwicks branches, said that it expected its full-year operating profit to come in between 4 per cent and 8 per cent below current market expectations, which stands at £193.5 million (€223.3 million).
+The Dublin-based company, best known in Ireland for its Woodies and Chadwicks branches, said it expected its full-year operating profit to come in between 4 and 8 per cent below current market expectations, which stands at £193.5 million (€223.3 million).

 “While the Irish economy continued to benefit from positive momentum, there was some slowing in demand in the merchanting and DIY markets as consumer sentiment eased in response to a more cautious international outlook.”

-The company said that its revenues rose 4.5 per cent in the three months to September 20th 2019 compared the same period last year, but a softening in activity hit trading towards the end of the quarter.
-Like for like revenue for the group was a 0.9 per cent higher for the three month period.
+Grafton said its revenues rose 4.5 per cent in the three months to September 20th 2019 compared the same period last year, but a softening in activity hit trading towards the end of the quarter.
+Like-for-like revenue for the group was 0.9 per cent higher for the three-month period.

-The Irish market delivered a 5.9 per cent increase in like-for-life revenues, with demand in the merchanting and DIY sector slowing towards the end of the period.
+The Irish market delivered a 5.9 per cent increase in like-for-like revenues, with demand in the merchanting and DIY sector slowing towards the end of the period.

 In the UK, volumes were hit by weak underlying demand as economic uncertainty prompted households to put off home improvement projects, with sales registering a like-for-like decline of 0.8 per cent in the three months through September.

-Grafton recently announced the disposal of a UK merchanting business called Plumbase, and its Belgian merchanting business.
+Grafton recently announced the disposal of a UK merchanting business called Plumbase, and its Belgian merchanting unit.

-Shares in Grafton dropped as much as 14 per cent to £7.46 in London.
+Shares in Grafton dropped as much as 14 per cent to £7.46 in London in early trading.